 Zuora tracks the fixed amount discount balance for every recurring billing period.
 This allows you to take advantage of available discounts, even in past (non-open) periods.
 You can apply a discount for billing in a past period for add-on products that you later added as amendments.

 You can apply a discount to charges of a specific type: One-time, recurring, or usage.

 The service period to use for the discount is always selected based on the service period of the recurring charge to which you apply the discount.

-A discount will always terminate at the end of a subscription term even if the subscription is set to auto-renew.
-However, if you run an invoice after the auto-renew has activated, the subscription term will be set to the next period.
+A discount will always terminate at the end of a subscription term, even if the subscription is set to auto-renew.
+However, if you run an invoice after the auto-renew has been activated, the subscription term will be set to the next period.